 Because Counseling is such an integral aspect of student success, professional development is ongoing.
 Counselors prepare extensively at the start of each academic year to refresh on any updates related to the College, new programs, deleted programs, pre-requisite changes, etc. (2.C.05-22; 2.C.05-23; 2.C.05-24; 2.C.05-25).
 Full-time counselors receive training each Monday and part-time counselors receive monthly training.
 Each week a Dean's Update is issued to all counseling faculty including all counselors in special populations including EOPS, DSPS and Veterans Education and Transition Services Program (VETS).
-These special populations counselors meet weekly to discuss their categorical program's initiatives and rule set.
-In addition, counselors receive training from all other support services such as Financial Aid and Admissions to stay abreast of information, so they can accurately direct students.
+These special populations counselors receive training from all other support services such as Financial Aid and Admissions to stay abreast of information, so they can accurately direct students.
 Counseling faculty participate in the College Professional Development Week facilitated by Academic Senate (2.C.05-26).
 Lastly, counseling faculty attend statewide trainings, including transfer conferences and Zoom sessions hosted by the CSU and UCs.